thin-edge/thin-edge.io/docs/src/references/c8y-firmware-management.md

       in its firmware cache at `$FIRMWARE_CACHE_PATH`.
       The file name for the lookup is derived from the SHA-256 digest of the firmware url.
       If a cached copy exists, the download is skipped.
-   1. If not found in the firmware cache, the plugin downloads the firmware file from the `url` to `$TEDGE_TMP_PATH`.
-   1. On successful download, the file is moved to the firmware cache at `$FIRMWARE_CACHE_PATH` with the name derived from the SHA-256 digest of the firmware url.
+   1. If not found in the firmware cache, the plugin downloads the firmware file from the `url` to `$FIRMWARE_CACHE_PATH` with the name derived from the SHA-256 digest of the firmware url.
+   1. Create an operation file at `$FIRMWARE_OP_PATH/$OP_ID` with a JSON record containing the following fields:
+        * `operation_id`: A unique id generated by the plugin
+        * `child_id`: The child device ID received in the cloud request
+        * `name`: Name of the firmware received in the cloud request
+        * `version`: Version of the firmware received in the cloud request
+        * `server_url`: The firmware URL received in the cloud request
+        * `tedge_url`: The file-transfer service entry URL for the downloaded firmware file (`http://$TEDGE_HTTP_ADDRESS/tedge/file-transfer/$CHILD_DEVICE_ID/firmware_update/$FILE_ID`)
+        * `sha256`: The SHA-256 checksum of the firmware file served via the `tedge_url`
+        * `attempt`: The count that indicates if this request is being resent or not, with an initial value of `1`
+   1. After creating the operation file, do a look up if the firmware file for the given url already exists
 1. The cached firmware file is published via the file-transfer repository of `tedge-agent` by creating a symlink to the cached firmware file is created in the file-transfer repository at `$FILE_TRANSFER_REPO/$CHILD_DEVICE_ID/firmware_update/$FILE_ID` making this file available via